 This trail is a great summertime Washington hike to go on during your North Cascades National Park day trip, as you’ll have an opportunity to dive into the icy waters – if you’re brave enough!
 Blue Lake Trail is also great for hiking with kids.

-It is a relatively busy 4.4-mile return trail that takes you through alpine forests and meadows carpeted with wildflowers.
-The total elevation gain is around 1000 feet and is suitable for most people, which is why you’ll find many families here on a day trip to North Cascades National Park.
+It is a relatively busy 4.4-mile return trail that takes you through alpine forests and meadows carpeted with wildflowers but is considered an easy hike in Washington.
+The total elevation gain is around 1000 feet and is suitable for most people, which is why you’ll find many families here on a family-friendly vacation.

 As you may guess by its name, the lake is a majestic teal color with picture-perfect mountain reflections.
 It’s a great spot to have a small picnic and revel in the park’s natural splendor and one of the most scenic things to do in North Cascades National Park.